Chemistry, Honors Chemistry, and AP Chemistry Teacher

 Head Coach of the Grand Haven High School Science Olympiad Team

-This is my 23rd year of teaching at Grand Haven High School.
-My teaching schedule for the third trimester is:
+This is my 24th year of teaching at Grand Haven High School.
+My teaching schedule for the first trimester is:

 Here are some interesting and helpful chemistry web sites.
 Please take some time to look at them.